Congoleum Corporation and Asbestos

 - In 1886, Nairn’s son, Michael, purchased property in New Jersey.
 That same year, he brought over Scottish workers and began manufacturing flooring as Nairn Linoleum Company.[2]

-- The company became Congoleum after the acquisition of a company that developed a new roofing and flooring material called Congo.
+- The company became Congoleum after it acquired a company that developed Congo, a new roofing and flooring material.
 The name came from the fact that the materials used to make the asphalt roofing came from the Belgian Congo.

 - Congoleum was the name chosen for the new company because it combined the two types of flooring.